ScottN13/scotts-lc-modpack/README.md

+# THIS MOD PACK ONLY WORKS FOR V50!
+i will release a future update that works for V56

 # i recommend you must have 8000+ gb of space
 i have no guarantee that this sh** is gonna work all of the time.